slatedocs/slate/source/includes/_socket_api.md

 The `<channel_id>` must be the ID of the channel being subscribed.
 The channel ID matches the URL path of the API endpoint where the resource or resource collection would be retrieved.
 For example: `/api/v5/client/visitors/e725acaa886f414986257bfe98d4db1c/chats` or `/api/v5/orgs/dc5e32c1-54d2-4010-8c04-8b66e565698e/rooms/3f7f6058-af90-4499-b769-9bb348af5736`.

-The `<permission_token>` must be a JWT token string.
+The `<permission_token>` must be the JWT permission token string.
 If the token is valid and it grants the permission to the requested channel, then the subscription will be accepted.

 <aside class="warning">
-If the connection is ever closed and then re-opened, the client needs to re-send the <code>sub</code> messages for every channel they still want to subscribe!
+If the connection is closed and then re-opened, the client needs to re-send the <code>sub</code> messages for every channel they still want to subscribe!
 </aside>

 ```json